tmns/myplaces/README.md

 ## Run
 To build and run the app for both iOS and Android, `cd` to project root and run:
 ```
-$ expo start
+$ npm start
 ```
-This will run expo's development server with live reloading, allowing you to run and bundle the app, continue to develop, and see your changes take effect live.
+This will run `expo start` under the hood, which spins up expo's development server with live reloading, allowing you to run and bundle the app, continue to develop, and see your changes take effect live.

 ## Test
 This application relies on Jest and the React Native Testing Library for testing.
 To run all tests, `cd` to project root and run: